 Texas is broken up into six utility zones and most suppliers set rates based on your utility:

 In Texas, utilities do not offer electric supply and you must shop around for the energy you need.
 This means that the market is competitive and that helps to keep costs low.
+To see rates available in your area, enter your ZIP code above.

 Public Utility Commission of Texas